 Also when you are in Aberystwyth don't miss the opportunity to ride the cliff railway.

 Take a train to Minffordd or Porthmadog to take a journey on the Ffestiniog Railway.

 At Minffordd there is a very easy connection available between the mainline trains and the Ffestiniog Railway, but in Porthmadog, the two stations are at the opposite ends of the town centre.

-And/or take the train to Porthmadog in order to connect with the West Highland Railway.
+And/or take the train to Porthmadog in order to connect with the Welsh Highland Railway.

 It isn’t possible to travel the lengths of both the Ffestiniog AND Welsh Highland Railways on a single day trip from Machynlleth, so separate trips to Porthmadog will be required – which is no hardship as the train journey to Porthmadog is so fabulous.

 The trains heading to Porthmadog also call at Harlech station, which has easy access to Harlech Castle, though the walking route between them is very steep.

 Take the train to Towyn for a very easy connection to the Talyllyn Railway.

 (I know a journey by train on this line is utterly charming because it’s frequently seen in TV programmes, but the plan to take a ride on it for ourselves was thwarted by the weather).